 If you’re able to wait to buy a home, saving money for your down payment can help you avoid paying PMI each month.
 Alternately, you can pay enough of your loan balance off that PMI will no longer be required.
 It ultimately depends on your situation and level of comfort.

-Secure Your New Home with Homeowners Insurance
+SelectQuote Can Help You Protect Your New Home with Homeowners Insurance